AlexBecalick/MOSAIK/README.md

 9. When the `flatFiles` folder is ready, i.e., enriched with the `CellComposite`/`Morphology2D` folder and the `CellLabels` folder, you can either import and create the `.zarr` object with the Python code `src/qc/CosMx_QC.py`.
 10. Create the Napari visualisation (see the section **How to use Napari**).
-11. The Napari visualization can be used to proceed with the QC using the same code as the one used for the `.zarr` object creation (`src/qc/CosMx_QC.py`), especially for defining the different sample FOVs.
+11. The Napari visualisation can be used to proceed with the QC using the same code as the one used for the `.zarr` object creation (`src/qc/CosMx_QC.py`), especially for defining the different sample FOVs.
+12. You can create and/or import the `.zarr` object with the Python code `src/qc/CosMx_QC.py`.
+13. ❗The code `src/qc/CosMx_QC.py` **needs** to call functions from the following libraries:

+- `src/qc/sbf.py`
+- `src/reader/cosmx.py`
+- `src/reader/_constants.py`

+We recommend copying these files into the same folder where `src/qc/CosMx_QC.py` is located.

 ⚠️ To run `CosMx_qc.py` without any issues, we recommend creating a conda environment based on the YAML file located in the `env` folder, and then running the following command in a terminal:
   ```bash